Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Introduction

-In summary, our contributions can be listed as follows: \begin{itemize} \item{We propose an automatic multiscale feature learning method to generate discriminative features for offline handwritten signature verification.
-To our best knowledge, this is the first study that adopts deep end-to-end learning to automatically learn both global and regional information and integrate it for signature verification.} \item{We propose a new metric learning loss function that enhances discriminative capability and facilitates better convergence of our network.
-The proposed loss enables the training process to pay attention to informative examples and effectively tackles challenges associated with intra-writer signing variation and inter-writer similarity, resulting in improved performance.} \item{We create the HanSig dataset, a new large-scale offline Chinese signature dataset.
-Such datasets, which consider writers' signing variations, are crucial for developing robust signature verification systems for this script.
-Considering that few large-scale Chinese signature datasets are publicly available, we plan to release HanSig to the public to foster future research in this area.} \end{itemize}
+In summary, our contributions can be listed as follows: \begin{itemize} \item{We propose a multiscale feature learning method to generate discriminative features for offline handwritten signature verification.
+To our best knowledge, this is the first study that adopts deep end-to-end learning to automatically learn and integrate multiple spatial information for offline signature verification.} \item{We propose a new metric learning loss that enhances discriminative capability and facilitates better convergence of our network.
+This loss enables the training process to pay attention to informative examples and effectively tackles challenges associated with intra-writer signing variation and inter-writer similarity, resulting in improved performance.} \item{Considering that few large-scale Chinese signature datasets are publicly available, we present the HanSig dataset, a large-scale offline Chinese signature dataset.
+Such datasets, which consider writers' signing variations, are crucial for developing robust verification systems for this script.} \end{itemize}